 A second attempt at dispersing some of the Ysmael bloodstock occurred in July 1969 through William Inglis and Sons when among others, Red Diver was sold to Tommy Smith on behalf of the Foyster family and Dr H. Catchlove for $11,000.
 Always There, however, was to enjoy a rather curious career in the wake of his owner’s disqualification.
 Steadfastly refusing to sell the colt despite lucrative offers, Always There was off the scene for some months before being sent to America to race.
 The colt’s stint in the northern hemisphere was largely disappointing although he did win one race and was placed in six others from his fourteen starts, thereby earning an additional $21,295 to go with his $61,240 Australian stakes money.
 Retired to stud duties in 1973, Always There was repatriated to Australia to stand as a stallion, firstly at Mr S. W. Defina’s Malabar Park Stud, Avenel, Victoria, and later at the Alchera Stud, Mudgee.
 His only two stakes winners were Chance Always (Q.T.C.
 Queensland Cup) and Mansion Downs (T.T.C.
 Tasmanian Stakes).

 What became of Felipe Ysmael following his two-year disqualification?
 After a return to the Philippines until the unwanted publicity subsided, Ysmael requested President Marcos for some form of appointment to Australia that would accord him diplomatic privileges.
 An ambassadorship was mooted but refused by the Australian Government, and it wasn’t until July 1970 that the Philippines announced that Ysmael would act as a roving trade envoy based in Australia.
-At least it was a foot in the door, and the following year, despite a lack of enthusiasm from the McMahon Government, Ysmael was promoted to economic attaché at the Philippines Embassy in Canberra with all the perquisites that position entailed.
+At least, he had got a foot in the door, and the following year, despite a lack of enthusiasm from the McMahon Government, Ysmael was promoted to economic attaché at the Philippines Embassy in Canberra with all the perquisites that position entailed.
 The promotion also coincided with the ending of Ysmael’s disqualification; his two-year absence from Australian racecourses having been served, he was free to run horses on Australian racecourses from January 3rd, 1971.
 During his interregnum, Ysmael had retained ownership of more than a dozen fillies and mares that he had withdrawn from his 1969 disposal sale, and these had been booked to many of the top sires in Australia.
 While Ysmael failed to renew his professional acquaintance with Waymouth, he did so enthusiastically with Grahame Heagney.

 Together with some of his homebreds and the occasional import, such as Cindy’s Son, a five-year-old son of Sir Gaylord that he had first bought as a yearling at the Saratoga sales in the United States, Ysmael invested in a number of yearlings during the autumn of 1971.
 Two, in particular, were to bring the Ysmael name before the public once again.
 Make Mine Roses, a brilliant daughter of Romantic that Heagney had bought on Ysmael’s behalf at the Adelaide sales for $7,000, was the best of them.
 Unbeaten at her first four starts, she went to the post as the 7/4 favourite for the 1972 Blue Diamond Stakes at Caulfield only to disappoint.
 The other two-year-old that was the carry the Ysmael colours with some distinction that season was Carnation For Me, a son of Red Rumour that Heagney bought for $6,250 as a yearling.
-The day that Carnation For Me won the Mollison Stakes at Flemington in February 1972, Make Mine Roses won the Talindert Stakes on the same card, giving the once-disgraced Ysmael a prized double that would have been the envy of most owners.
+The day in February 1972 that Carnation For Me won the Mollison Stakes at Flemington, Make Mine Roses won the Talindert Stakes on the same card, giving the once-disgraced Ysmael a prized double that would have been the envy of most owners.